Academic Advisement Center

 |Residency - Overall

-Completion of a minimum of 45 s.h. in residence (Oneonta coursework).
+Completion of a minimum of 45 s.h. of SUNY Oneonta coursework.

-30 of the last 60 s.h. must be completed with Oneonta coursework.
+30 of the last 60 s.h. must be SUNY Oneonta coursework.

 ||One-half of any major/minor must be completed with SUNY Oneonta coursework.